mozilla-ai/.github/profile/README.md

 Blueprints are customizable workflows that help developers build AI applications using open-source tools and models.
 See our collection of Blueprints below:

 - [Document-to-podcast](https://github.com/mozilla-ai/document-to-podcast): A Blueprint that demonstrates how you can use open-source models & tools to convert input documents into a podcast featuring two speakers.

+- [Structured-QA](https://github.com/mozilla-ai/structured-qa): A Blueprint that demonstrates how to use open-source models and a simple LLM workflow to answer questions based on structured documents.